rutgurk/mailordercoffee-workshop/README.md

 This Repo contains the source code for the 'Mail Order Coffeeshop app'.
 The MailOrder Coffeeshop app was built for Android App test automation practice.
-My blog (URL) offers free posts and exercises to help you get started with UI Automation using the Espresso framework.
+My blog (https://www.testchamber.nl/guidance/espresso-for-beginners-from-black-to-white-box/) offers free posts and exercises to help you get started with UI Automation using the Espresso framework.

 ## Setup

-In order to run this app you'll need a way to download this project, an IDE, and a Android device or Emulator.
+In order to run this app you will need a way to download this project, an IDE, and a Android device or Emulator.
 Using Android Studio and Git is recommended:

 ### Download the project

 If you're familiar with Git, then you should know what to do.
-If you aren't familiar with Git you should use the 'Download Zip' option:
+If you aren't familiar with Git you can use the 'Download Zip' option:
 ![download-project.png](./readme-images/download-project.png)
 When the download is finished you should decompress the Zip to a folder of your own choosing, and then you're all set to open the project.